GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1.1/Feedback from Version 1.md

 ### Visualisation and geography
 Users noted that the original version of the tool included a soft grey background map that did not include many features that indicated location.
 It was suggested that the background map in particular could be improved by adding roads, landmarks or place names to help.

 Linked to this, the geography of choice became important.
-The lower super output area (LSOA) geography was chosen for the work as this was the level at which many of the datasets were available.
+The [lower super output area (LSOA) geography](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeography#super-output-area-soa) was chosen for the work as this was the level at which many of the datasets were available.
 Converting the data to ward or other electoral boundaries would require a degree of translation that might not be entirely accurate.
-This was balanced against the fact that some data at the LSOA level might be suppressed due to low counts.
+This was balanced against the fact that some data at the LSOA level might be suppressed due to low counts<sup>[1](#footnote1)</sup>.

 However, many users noted that, especially at the local authority level, work was often based around wards rather than LSOAs.
 LSOA names and codes are not indicative of *where* an area is located.
 For example, given the name and code 'E01033667 - Manchester 054E', users would not be able to determine the location; however, the ward 'Piccadilly' has an instant location brought to mind for the user.
 Therefore, either a tool that explained the ward of the LSOA data (despite overlaps between wards of some LSOAs), overlaid wards, or translated the data to a ward level was considered a useful update.